bchh325/trading-site/README.md

 * GET Request: Displayed a user's tickers and the ticker's respective data from Finnhub API on React client[^2]
 * Refactored the GET Lambda function, also uploaded repo of it[^3]
 * POST Request: Update/Put user's stock tickers in DynamoDB from React client[^5]
-* Deployed entire prototype so far to GitHub Pages[^6]
+* Deployed entire prototype so far to GitHub Pages
-* Create a way for unauthenticated identites to make API Gateway calls without logging in (essentially Guest users)
+* Created a way for unauthenticated identites to make API Gateway calls without logging in (essentially Guest users)[^8]

 ## Planned Tasks (I always find something to add to this list)
 * Update/Create permissions or Lambda function to handle guest user access to external API calls (Finnhub)